There are two big reasons why medication adverse effects are not reported or under-reported…

 “There’s a huge financial incentive for the pharmaceutical industry to lie about their drugs’ harmful effects.”

-1. “The pharmaceutical industry lost more than $24 billion because it was discovered that their drugs severely harmed hundreds of thousands of patients.
+1. “The pharmaceutical industry lost more than $24 billion dollars because it was discovered that their drugs severely harmed hundreds of thousands of patients.
 Nonetheless, this is a fraction of the amount of money these companies made in the few years *before* their drugs were removed or had warning labels instituted.
 Moreover, there is no consequence to the individual pharmaceutical industry executives responsible for hiding their drugs’ deadly effects.”

 2. “Clinicians who publish ADRs (Adverse drug/device reactions) do so at personal and professional peril, the researchers write.”
 “Clinicians were sued by the pharmaceutical industry, received verbal threats, and at least one lost his job after reporting adverse effects.”